-Required Tools:
+Required Equipment:

 - 1. Clear Safety Glasses (Instructor will issue 1st pair) - 2.
 3 Ring Binder, Paper, Pencils, and Pens - 3.
-6 inch steel rule (M&M Sales or other Industrial Supply Co.'s) - 4.
+6 inch steel rule (M&M Sales or other Industrial Supply Co's) - 4.
+Center Gage (M&M Sales or other Industrial Supply Co's) - 5.
 Calculator

-All students $\underline{must}$ have required text & tools by the $3^{rd}$ class or arrangements made with instructor.
+All students must have required text & tools by the 3rd class or arrangements made with instructor.

-Students will come to class prepared to work, as you would in the real world!
+Students will come to each class prepared to work, as you would in the real world!